A unified approach to structural limits, and limits of graphs with bounded tree-depth: Modelings

 Assume $\mathbf L$ is a modeling $X$-limit of a sequence $(G_n)_{n\in\bbbn}$ of graphs with $|G_n|\rightarrow\infty$.
 Let $\overline{\nu}_{\mathbf L}$ be the completion of the measure $\nu_{\mathbf L}$.

 Then there is at least one mod $0$ isomorphism $f:[0,1]\rightarrow (L,\overline{\nu}_{\mathbf L})$, and for every such $f$ the graphon $W$ defined by

-(for $x,y$ in the domain of $f$, and $W(x,y)=0$ elsewhere) is as a random-free graphon L-limit of $(G_n)_{n\in\bbbn}$. \end{lemma} \begin{proof} Considering the formula $x_1=x_2$, we infer that $\nu_{\mathbf L}$ is atomless.
+(for $x,y$ in the domain of $f$, and $W(x,y)=0$ elsewhere) is a random-free graphon {\rm L}-limit of $(G_n)_{n\in\bbbn}$. \end{lemma} \begin{proof} Considering the formula $x_1=x_2$, we infer that $\nu_{\mathbf L}$ is atomless.
 This measure is also atomless and turns $L$ into a standard probability space.
 According to the isomorphism theorem, all atomless standard probability spaces are mutually mod $0$ isomorphic hence there is at least one mod $0$ isomorphism $f:[0,1]\rightarrow (L,\overline{\nu}_{\mathbf L})$ ($[0,1]$ is considered with Lebesgue measure).